NicoGottig/Dashboard-practicas/README.md

 <br>
 Please note, it's not updated or supported.
 Code snippets omitted.

-<p align=” justify”> The **objective** was to create a user-friendly system for daily internship management while providing real-time information summary.
+<p align=” justify”> The target was to create a user-friendly system for daily internship management while providing real-time information summary.
 To achieve this, a Google Sheets database was connected and processed using RStudio.
 An interactive Shiny application was developed to display the information.